mapp-digital/mapp-intelligence-android-sdk-v5/README.md

 class MainActivity : AppCompatActivity() {
 }
 ```
-Auto tracking allows the use of annotations to change the screen name or to add a custom parameter
+Auto tracking allows the use of annotations to change the screen name or to add a custom parameters.
 Annotation is optional and only works when autoTracking is on
 ```kotlin
 @TrackPageDetail(